 That is why Helvetas, together with the local partners Local Resource Center (LRC) and Religions for Peace Myanmar (RfP-M), aim to contribute in the course of this four-year project to a pluralistic, inclusive and peaceful society in Myanmar by supporting civil society organizations to play a prominent role in fostering intercultural dialogue, non-discrimination and respect for diversity.

-By supporting more than 300 local Civil Society Organisations through 1) capacity development 2) financial support and coaching 3) public relations activities and 4) advocacy actions for a pluralistic society, this project facilitates safe and creative spaces for inclusive exchange and peaceful dialogue among and between different groups.
+By supporting more than 300 local civil society organisations (CSOs) through 1) capacity development, 2) financial support and coaching, 3) public relations activities and 4) advocacy actions for a pluralistic society, this project facilitates safe and creative spaces for inclusive exchange and peaceful dialogue among and between different groups.

 Together with stakeholders from academia and media partners, ten attractive short audio-visual documentations providing evidence for the importance of pluralism are developed and shared via social media.
 Besides, a network of likeminded actors on pluralism is created and its advocacy work addressing formal and customary law that discriminates ethnic and religious minorities is supported.
 Apart from that, artists, one of the most marginalized groups within societies, will be given an enhanced voice through this project.